sergio11/tvnexa_androidtv/README.md

 🌟 Experience the future of television streaming with TvNexa – Your Global IPTV Destination.
 Start exploring today!

 **🔜 Stay tuned!
 TvNexa is continuously evolving, and the mobile version will be arriving soon to enhance your streaming experience even further!**

+🔗 **Powered by the IPTV-org API**, TvNexa gives you access to a wide range of publicly available IPTV channels from around the world.
+You can explore more about this API [here](https://github.com/iptv-org/api).

 🙏🙏 I want to extend my sincere gratitude to [Umair Khalid](https://github.com/UmairKhalid786) for his outstanding work on the [ComposeTv](https://github.com/UmairKhalid786/ComposeTv) repository.
 This repository has been an invaluable resource and a crucial starting point for my project.